 Limited Perquisites.
-Consistent with our pay-for-performance compensation philosophy, we generally do not provide our executive officers with significant perquisites other than the following, which are selected for competitive purposes:
+Consistent with our pay-for-performance compensation philosophy, we provide our executive officers with the following limited perquisites:

-- a monthly auto allowance; - enhanced coverage for life insurance (coverage of \$1,000,000, which is \$500,000 above the maximum allowed standard coverage of two times base salary that is afforded to all employees); - · an executive physical examination; and - financial planning services reimbursement up to \$10,000 per year.
+• a monthly auto allowance;

+- enhanced coverage for life insurance (coverage of \$1,000,000, which is \$500,000 above the maximum allowed standard coverage of two times base salary that is afforded to all employees); - an executive physical examination; and - financial planning services reimbursement up to \$10,000 per year.